cotes2020/jekyll-theme-chirpy/README.md

 ## Documentation

 For more details and a better reading experience, please check out the [tutorials on the demo site](https://chirpy.cotes.info/categories/tutorial/).
 In the meanwhile, a copy of the tutorial is also available on the [Wiki](https://github.com/cotes2020/jekyll-theme-chirpy/wiki).
+Please note that the tutorials on the demo website or Wiki are based on the latest release, and the features of `master` branch usually ahead of the documentation.

 ## Contributing